Yamaha DX7: Successors

-In the mid-1980s, Yamaha released numerous cheap FM synthesizers.
+In the mid-1980s, Yamaha released numerous cheaper FM synthesizers.
 A desktop module version, the TX7, was released in 1985.
 In 1987, Yamaha released the DX7II, which did not match the success of the DX7.
 Further successors included the TX81Z, DX1, DX11, and DX21.
 Yamaha manufactured reduced versions of the DX7 sound chip, such as the YM2612, for use in technologies such as the Sega Genesis game console.
 In 2015, Yamaha released a smaller FM synthesizer, the Reface DX.